-Shushtar is an ancient and very special city in Khuzestan province in southwest of Iran.
+Shushtar is an ancient and very special city in Khuzestan province in the southwest of Iran.
 It is approximately 831 kilometers away from Tehran and 92 kilometers away from Ahvaz.
-Shushtar is famous for it’s deep history and civilization which is famous as world’s capital city of water structures.
+Shushtar is famous for its deep history and civilization which is famous as the world’s capital city of water structures.

 Why you should visit Shushtar?

-Shushtar is known for it’s complex historical hydraulic system that is a masterpiece which belongs to Darius the great in the 5th century B.C.
+Shushtar is known for its the complex historical hydraulic system that is a masterpiece which belongs to Darius the great in the 5th century B.C.
 In fact during the Sassanid era, huge and complex water facilities were built in this city.
-These days they are largest water museum in the world.
-This system has different parts which contains bridges, canals and tunnels which is still in use providing water to the city.
-UNESCO listed Shushtar as world Heritage sites in 2009 that is also Iran’s 10th cultural heritage site on the United Nation’s list.
-This amazing structure on Karun which is the only navigable river of Iran, produces a photogenic environment of water cascading over cliffs which you shouldn’t loose during your travel to Iran.
+These days they are the largest water museum in the world.
+This system has different parts which contain bridges, canals, and tunnels which is still in use providing water to the city.
+UNESCO listed Shushtar as World Heritage sites in 2009 that is also Iran’s 10th cultural heritage site on the United Nation’s list.
+This amazing structure on Karun which is the only navigable river of Iran produces a photogenic environment of water cascading over cliffs which you shouldn’t loose during your travel to Iran.